 - 1. Section applicability: This section applies to a student who is accepted into the College of Law's J.D. program as a transfer student and seeks to transfer credit from his or her prior program at a U.S. law school.
 This section does not apply to a student who may have matriculated at another U.S. law school but applied to the College of Law to restart as an entering student. - 2.
-Eligibility for transfer: The College of Law accepts a limited number of transfer students for the fall, spring, and summer semesters.
-Except in extraordinary circumstances, a student may transfer to the College of Law only after completing one year (typically, fall and spring) of full-time or part-time study at another ABA- or state-accredited law school. - 3.
-Application for transfer: A student interested in transferring to the College of Law should complete and submit an application to the Office of Admissions and Student Financial Planning.
+Eligibility for transfer: The College of Law accepts a limited number of transfer students for the fall, spring and summer semesters.
+Except in extraordinary circumstances, a student may transfer to the College of Law only after completing one year (typically, fall and spring) of full-time or part-time study at another

+ABA- or state-accredited law school.

+3. Application for transfer: A student interested in transferring to the College of Law should complete and submit an application to the Office of Admissions and Student Financial Planning.
 Admissions decisions are made by the Associate Dean for Academic Affairs, in consultation with the Admissions Committee and the Assistant Dean of Admissions and Student Financial Planning.
 A student who applies for transfer may also apply for transient student status; applications for transient student status are filed with the Office of the Registrar.
 Although an admissions decision typically will be made after the College of Law receives two semesters of grades from the applicant, on occasion, admission may be conditionally awarded to exceptionally well-qualified applicants after only semester of law-school grades.
 For additional details on the application process, please consult the Admissions section of the College of Law's website.

-- 4. Maximum number of transfer credits: The College of Law ordinarily will accept up to 38 credits and two semesters of residency for a student transferring from another ABA-accredited law school.
-In extraordinary circumstances, the College of Law may accept up to 44 credits and up to three semesters of residency for a student transferring from another ABA-accredited law school.
-In any such extraordinary case, factors to be considered in awarding additional credits will include the quality of the educational institution from which the student is transferring, the student's academic performance while in law school, and the student's entering credentials.
+- 4. Maximum number of transfer credits: The College of Law may accept up to 36 credits and two semesters of residency for a student transferring from another ABA-accredited law school.
 Students transferring from a state-accredited law school may not transfer more than 29 credits to the College of Law. - 5.
 Determining transfer credits: The College of Law will provide the transferring candidate with an analysis of the credits that will or will not transfer before the deadline for the student to accept the College of Law's offer of admission.